 250 McCormick’s Creek Park Road, Spencer, IN 47460

-Gorgeous waterfall surrounded by St. Louis Limestone and a creek to play in.
-Within McCormick’s Creek State Park with miles of gorgeous trails.
-20 minutes from Cataract Falls (we did both in one day).
+McCormick’s Creel Falls is a gorgeous waterfall surrounded by St. Louis Limestone and has a creek to play in.
+It’s located within McCormick’s Creek State Park with miles of gorgeous trails and just 20 minutes from Cataract Falls (we did both in one day).

 There is a very tall staircase close to the parking area that leads down to the waterfall.
 Your shoes will get wet crossing on rocks to the other side to get close to the waterfall.